adrienjoly/notif-mailer/README.md

 After deploying and setting up this script to your favorite server (e.g. a Heroku instance), the `run.js` script is meant to be run every 10 minutes, and will:

-1. Fetch the pending notifications from the associate Firebase database;
+1. Fetch the pending notifications from the associated Firebase database;
 2. Email and remove the expected notifications (due from now).

 I wrote this script for the "Clear" project.